 After several strong races, Guy’s 2010 TT ended with a fiery 170mph crash during the blue-riband Senior Race.
 Fortunately, he suffered relatively minor injuries – in fact he was back road racing by the Ulster Grand Prix just weeks later – and wasn’t put off his chief aim of finally taking to the top step of the podium at the TT.

 North One Television’s CEO Neil Duncanson commented:

 “We first met Guy in 2009 when we became involved with the TT Races and quickly realised that we had someone that was a real character.
 We had loads of fun filming with Guy and I’m sure that the show will appeal to a wide range of people and he’ll attract a whole new group of fans.”

 Hon Allan Bell, MHK, Minister for Department of Economic Development commented:

-“This series will give the TT Races a real boost in terms of profile and is a great opportunity for us to further grow the event’s appeal and generate more visitors to the Isle of Man and the TT Races.”Enjoy more Fast Bikes reading in the four-weekly magazine.
+“This series will give the TT Races a real boost in terms of profile and is a great opportunity for us to further grow the event’s appeal and generate more visitors to the Isle of Man and the TT Races.”Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.